surajit1312/NgRx-Angular/README.md

 This project is to demonstrate the flow of state management using NgRx(Redux) and Angular v16.

+## Create a new angular project with specifix version v16.2.10

 ```
 npx @angular/cli@16.2.10 new NgRx-Angular

 ```

-# Install NgRx dependencies
+## Install NgRx dependencies

 ```
 npm install @ngrx/store @ngrx/effects @ngrx/entity @ngrx/store-devtools --save

 ```

-## or with specific version as
+### or with specific version as

 ```
 npm install @ngrx/store@16.2.0 --save